fossabot/trader.python/README.md

 ###Automatic Bot Functions
+- [x] **"When"** - 1) When ask/bid/last price is < or > a set price, execute a command of your choosing

+        2) When an Order ID is fulfilled, execute any command (maybe another order for example, for linked Orders)

 - [x] **"Balancenotifier"** - check balance every 30 seconds and beeps everytime your balance is added to (fully functional, and nice for day trading)

 - [x] **"Stopbot"** = a stop loss bot!
 Finally, you can set your position price, position amount, and % willing to accept on your position. ie: 5 BTC @ $149 * 98% and the bot will put a market order in IMMEDIATELY (every 2 seconds it checks if the lowest seller is below your target percentage price, and if it is, sends the order immediately)